 ASIC Regulations Disclosure

-^Default/Impaired loans represe ent 25% of total loans (by num ber) and 49% of to tal loans (by value).
+^Default/Impaired loans represe ent 25% of total loans (by numb per) and 49% of to tal loans (by value).

-Under the Problem Loan Guidelin Ioan where payment arrears Ioan where review has uncov Ioan where a review has uncor Ioan which is in material defatory the lender). are over 30 day ered covenant k overed an unacc vs preaches of a m ceptable deterio aterial nature ration in the secur ity position ial and may give rise to legal recovery action
+Under the Problem Loan Guidelin Ioan where payment arrears Ioan where review has uncov Ioan where a review has unco Ioan which is in material defatory the lender). are over 30 day ered covenant k overed an unacc rs preaches of a m ceptable deterio aterial nature ration in the securi ity position ial and may give rise to legal recovery action

 An Impaired Loans report is prepared by OnePath Funds Management for each loan that is determined to be impaired.
 Where the Impaired Loans report reveals a strong likelihood of loss of loan principal (based on comparison of loan balance (i) to an up to date valuation report by a panel valuer or (ii) sale of property at an amount insufficient to repay loan), the need to raise a specific provision for loss is assessed.
 Where provisions are made, income is set aside.
 In the event that a large loss is incurred then the unit price may be reduced to reflect the drop in asset value.

 (iv) the nature of the security for loans made by the scheme (e.g. first or second ranking); Loans by security type

-All loans are secured by a Pegist arad First Morte nade over invest tment and owner o ccupied industrial, retail, commercial office,
+by the scheme (e.g. first of second ranking), and L Timet Manta

-vacant land and residential prop Jage over mives
+All loans are secured by a Regist vacant land and residential prop gage over invest iment and owner o ccupied industrial, retail, commercial office,

-(v) loans that have been approved but have funds that have yet to be advanced and the funding arrangements in place for any of these undrawn loan commitments; Loans with undrawn loan con required to fund these commitm Undrawn loan commitmen ents is able to b e settled from a cash assets of the down under approved limits .
+(v) loans that have been approved but have funds that have yet to be advanced and the funding arrangements in place for any of these undrawn loan commitments; Loans with undrawn loan con required to fund these commitment Undrawn loan commitment ents is able to b e settled from a at can be drawn c cash assets of the F 6 of loan portfolio lown under approved limits .
 The amount Fund.

-Approved limits 0 0 portfolio 0
+Approved limits 0 0 0

 Undrawn portion of approved limits 0 0 0

 (vi) the maturity profile of all loans in Loans by maturity profile

 increments of not more than 12 months; Maturity in months Number \$'000 % of loan portfolio

-Matured 1 9,477 18.42
+Matured 1 9,477 18.50

 0 - 3 months 0 0 0

 3 - 6 months 0 0 0

 6 - 12 months 0 0 0

-1 - 2 years 7 41,985 81.58
+1 - 2 years 7 41,738 81.50

 2 - 3 years 0 0 0

 3 - 4 years 0 0 0

 4 - 5 years 0 0 0

-Total 8 51,462 100
+Total 8 51,215 100